Tine-m/docker-ci-intro/deck/DockerWebApp.md

 ### Learning outcome

-* Be able to build a Docker image
+* Be able to build a docker image
 * Be able to run image in docker container
 * Be able to run image in docker container in detached mode (background)